Owning and Administering Your Domain Name

 All that said, if you have the technical expertise to register your own domain and keep up with it, we’re happy to work with you to develop your web software and host it.
 Just make sure you understand the responsibilities you’re taking on by registering your own domain.

 March 1, 2021 Update for EasyNetSites Customers

 There has been some confusion over ownership of your domain.
 EasyNetSites never intended to own your domain–it’s yours–but unfortunately the way it was registered created some confusion.

 You’ll notice there are three sections that are boxed for emphasis.
 The registrant organization is where your society information is supposed to go!
 Typically, Blue Crab is the administrative contact if there are any questions, and we’re certainly the technical contact.
-But unless the owner of the domain wants to hide behind a “proxy”, the owner’s information should appear in the registrant area.
+But unless the owner of the domain wants to hide behind a “proxy”, the owner’s information should appear in the registrant area (see note below).
 That’s how you demonstrate ownership of your domain, but without having to actually administer it and possibly lose control of it.
 Over the next few months, we expect to start inserting the correct information and turning this on; right now all ENS domains are set to “privacy” and no information can be seen.
 We will reach out to you and ask you for the contact information that you want in your domain listing for the registrant, but if you still want to transfer your domain we will certainly do that.
 Make sure that’s actually the right decision for your organization, though!
 You need to own your own domain, but you don’t need to administer it!